Selection Criteria

 Who made the selections?

-Dean Fisher appoints a Hall of Fame Selection Committee of alumni, faculty, and current and past staff.
+Each year, the Dean appoints individuals to serve on the HOF Selection Committee consisting of Hall of Fame members, faculty, and current and past staff.
 To protect them from any possible pre-selection lobbying and post-selection questions and/or concerns, the list of Committee members is confidential.
-New Committee members are selected each year.
+New Committee members will be selected each year.

 What were the specific selection criteria?

-While the selection process is admittedly subjective, there are general selection criteria.
+While the selection process is admittedly subjective, there are two important criteria.
 The criteria include, but are not limited to, the following:

 Is there an open nomination process?